stormwindy/Qi-Table/docs/_includes/pages/system.md

 ### Target Customer Segment :

-Our product is useful in places that require frequent rearrangement of table layouts, thus suited for events such as business meetings, seminars, conferences, workshops, wedding receptions, dinner parties, etc and the use case could be extended to classrooms and office spaces.
+Our product is essential in places that require frequent rearrangement of table layouts, thus suited for events such as business meetings, seminars, conferences, workshops, wedding receptions, dinner parties and more.
+This use case could easily be extended to classrooms and theatre.
 Our customer segment would essentially then be business and community centres, event venues, banquet halls, hotels and schools in the UK.

 ### Scope in Industry :